mnrozhkov/voiceai/README.md

 5. Web search Control
   1. Search anything using the [DuckDuckGo](https://duckduckgo.com) api

+6. Greeting Control
+  1. Engage in a casual conversation with the bot

+7. Alarm Control
+  1. Set alarms and reminders

 ### Installation
 Place the voiceai directory in your project